ikostan/Exercism_Python_Track/README.md

 ```

 ### How to fix in case .gitignore is ignored by Git

-Even if you haven't tracked the files so far, Git seems to be able to "know" about them even after you add them to .gitignore.<br/>
+Even if you haven't tracked the files so far, Git seems to be able to "know" about them even after you add them to .gitignore.

-**NOTE:** First commit your current changes, or you will lose them.<br/>
+**NOTE:** First commit your current changes, or you will lose them.

-Then run the following commands from the top folder of your Git repository:<br/>
+Then run the following commands from the top folder of your Git repository:
 ```bash
 git rm -r --cached .
 git add .
 git commit -m "fixed untracked files"
 ```

-### More help:
+### More help

 [pip nstallation and upgrade](https://pip.pypa.io/en/stable/installing/)